Insulinoma is one of the most common neoplastic diseases affecting ferrets. It’s caused by tumors in the pancreas which produce excess insulin.

 Not all ferrets show any sign of insulinoma and to find your ferret lying in a coma is a really frightening experience.

 It might take a while for the honey, or whatever you put on your ferret’s gums, to kick in but if you don’t do that, you can be assured that your ferret WILL slip off into a deep sleep and never wake up.

 When we found Muis in that state, it was the most frightening thing I have ever experienced because it happened out of the blue and so quickly.
-I wrote about it in my blog and because it was so unexpected, I really freaked out and thought we were going to lose her.
+Because it was so unexpected, I really freaked out and thought we were going to lose her.

 It took about half-an-hour from the first rubbing of Nutrigel into her lips for her to open her eyes.
 That didn’t last long but it was such a hopeful sign.
 I put more Nutrigel on her gums and about half-an-hour after the second rubbing, she finally came to and looked “normal”!

-I gave her a saucer full of smoothy and she ate that up very enthusiastically, so I topped that up and she licked that all up too.
+I gave her a saucer full of smoothie and she ate that up very enthusiastically, so I topped that up and she licked that all up too.

 After that she was completely herself and trotted down the corridor to join the rest of the gang in the chest of drawers.
 It really was incredible to see the difference – an hour ago she was at death’s door and then, after getting the Nutrigel on her gums, she managed to snap out of her coma and appeared perfectly normal!